 - Tangle-free swivel design

-- Single belt per pack
+- Single seat belt per pack

 2. COOYOO Dog Seat Belt 3-Pack Set